-A Marketing Licence is necessary to market drugs in Japan.
-A Marketing Licence may be obtained from the governor of the prefecture designated by the MHLW.
-Such licence allows the holder to engage in the business of marketing pharmaceuticals, quasi-pharmaceutical products or cosmetics (the "Pharmaceuticals, Etc.").1

-Depending on the type of product, there are several kinds of Marketing Licence, such as the First-class Marketing Licence for Pharmaceuticals (for prescription pharmaceuticals), and the Second-class Marketing Licence for Pharmaceuticals (for non-prescription pharmaceuticals).
-In order to obtain the Marketing Licence: (i) the methods of quality control for the Pharmaceuticals, Etc., must comply with good quality practice (the "GQP") specified by the Ministerial Ordinance on Good Quality Practice for Pharmaceuticals, Quasipharmaceutical Products or Cosmetics;^{2,3} and (ii) the methods of post-marketing safety control for the Pharmaceuticals, Etc., must comply with the good vigilance practice (the "GVP") specified by the Ministerial Ordinance on Good Vigilance Practice After Marketing for Pharmaceuticals, Quasi-pharmaceutical Products, Cosmetics, Medical Devices or Regenerative Medicine Products.^{4,5}
+A Marketing Licence is necessary to market drugs in Japan.1 A Marketing Licence can be obtained from the governor of the prefecture designated by the MHLW.2 Such licence allows the holder to engage in the business of marketing pharmaceuticals, quasi-pharmaceutical products or cosmetics (the "Pharmaceuticals, Etc.").
+Depending on the type of products, there are several kinds of Marketing Licences, such as the First-class Marketing Licence for Pharmaceuticals, which is a Marketing Licence for prescription pharmaceuticals, and the Second-class Marketing Licence for Pharmaceuticals, which is a Marketing Licence for non-prescription pharmaceuticals.
+In order to obtain the Marketing Licence, (i) the methods of quality control for the Pharmaceuticals, Etc., must comply with the good quality practice (the "GQP") specified by the Ministerial Ordinance on Good Quality Practice for Pharmaceuticals, Quasi-pharmaceutical Products or Cosmetics,^{3,4} and (ii) the methods of post-marketing safety control for the Pharmaceuticals, Etc., must comply with the good vigilance practice (the "GVP") specified by the Ministerial Ordinance on Good Vigilance Practice After Marketing for Pharmaceuticals, Quasi-pharmaceutical Products, Cosmetics, Medical Devices or Regenerative Medicine Products.^{5,6}